The fortunes of a precious human life

 Similarly, if we were born in the super-duper realm of deluxe sense pleasure (Hollywood without the pitfalls of Hollywood), it would be very difficult to practice the Dharma there because we would be continually distracted by all the pleasure.
 So being a human being gives us a nice balance and it’s easier to practice.

 Suppose we are human beings born in a very barbaric society, e.g. where it is believed that killing is good, that making a sacrifice to the gods by killing is good.
 In that kind of society it would be difficult for us to progress spiritually because we’d be creating a lot of negative karma by killing many lives.

 Similarly, it would be very difficult to practice if we were human beings but we were born without our sense faculties.
 We are fortunate to have all our senses intact.
-Just think, if you went blind tonight and you couldn’t see when you woke up tomorrow morning, would it be as easy to practice the Dharma as it is today?
-It is not saying blind people are inferior; that is not what this meditation is about.
+Just think, if you lost your sight tonight and you couldn’t see when you woke up tomorrow morning, would it be as easy to practice the Dharma as it is today?
+It is not saying people with sight impairments are inferior; that is not what this meditation is about.
 It is just saying that in my life, if I have this opportunity or that opportunity, which one gives me a better opportunity for practice?
 That’s all it’s saying.

 And then, if we were born in a place where the Buddha’s teachings were unavailable, or where there is no freedom of speech and no freedom of religion, it would be difficult to practice.
 But we are not born in that situation.
 So again, we have a lot of fortune.